Transitional Housing &

 We have been educating the homeless and needy since 2010 with our Life Skills workshops that focus on Self-reliance and Relapse Prevention.
 We hope to educate everyone on the magnitude of this effort.

-Ending homelessness through Low-cost Housing and Life Skills programs that include Self-reliance and Relapse Prevention truly is....A TALL ORDER"
+Ending homelessness through Low-cost Housing and Life Skills programs that include Self-reliance and Relapse Prevention.
+Truly ....A TALL ORDER"

 Our outreach office is located in downtown Salt Lake City at 428 W. 300 S. next to the Rio Grande Depot.
 We opened our office to provide the public a clear and possible path to end homelessness for each individual willing to invest the time and work needed to obtain it.